-Below please find the beginning of a “Notable Women of NW Michigan” HERstory archive.
-These women have been nominated by "Traverse for Women" web site users.
+please find the beginning of a “Notable Women of NW Michigan” HERstory archive.
+These women have been nominated by "Traverse for Women" web site members.

 Barbara Lee Beckett (B: 1953 Mount Pleasant - )